-Most people already enrolled in ACA marketplace plans have seen their premiums go down because the 2021 American Rescue Plan Act increased tax credits for insurance premiums and expanded the number of households who qualify for them.
-Every household that pays more than 8.5 percent of their household income now qualifies for federal tax credits to help it afford health insurance.
-These enhanced subsidies are now available through 2025.
+Most people enrolled in ACA marketplace plans have seen their premiums go down because the 2021 American Rescue Plan Act increased tax credits for insurance premiums and expanded the number of households that qualify for them.
+Every household that pays more than 8.5 percent of its income qualifies for federal tax credits to help afford health insurance.
+These enhanced subsidies are available through 2025.

 Most Americans with a marketplace plan can save an average of about $800 per month with the new assistance, according to the federal government.

 You apply for coverage and choose your plan at the same time.
 As soon as you submit an application with Connect for Health Colorado, you'll learn what coverage you're eligible for.
 If you qualify for private coverage, you can shop for plans and continue the enrollment process immediately.
 If you're eligible for a public plan, such as Health First Colorado or CHP+, you’ll receive an email or letter from the state with information about next steps.